Can a Mississippi city and county jointly pave roads using the county's existing paving contractor without violating purchasing laws?

 Mississippi's Interlocal Cooperation Act is a foundational tool of local government collaboration. § 17-13-3 frames the purpose: efficient use of powers, cooperation, mutual advantage, and service delivery that fits the geography and population of the communities involved.

-The Act allows local governmental units to "make the most efficient use of their powers by enabling them to cooperate and to contract with other local governmental units."
-The mechanics are detailed in subsequent sections of Chapter 13: form of agreement, governing-body approval, filing with the Secretary of State, and other procedural requirements.
+As the opinion quotes, the Act exists "to permit local governmental units to make the most efficient use of their powers by enabling them to cooperate and to contract with other local governmental units on a basis of mutual advantage."
+The opinion does not detail the Act's procedural mechanics.

 Citations and references